 Please also ensure your house address is clearly displayed on your residence.
 This also assists emergency personnel who may need to find your home in a hurry.

-Click here for additional information and resources or contact Customer Service at 503-823-7770.
-Thank you in advance for your assistance and cooperation.
+Click here for additional information about water meters or contact Customer Service at 503-823-7770.